cyberbotics/webots-doc/reference/display.md

 **Description**

 These functions are used to attach/detach a camera to a display.
 When a camera is attached to a display, the camera images are efficiently copied to the background of the display.
-This is useful to simulate for example mirrors or head-up display (HUD).
+This is useful for example to draw over some camera rendering or to simulate mirrors.

 ---